PdxCodeGuild/20171003-FullStack-Day/4 - Django/docs/2 - Views.md

 # Views

 **Views** are python functions that are executed when a request follows a route.
 The view can then respond with HTML, JSON, etc. An app's views are contained in its `views.py` file.
-You can read about both the request and response objects [here](https://docs.djangoproject.com/en/1.11/ref/request-response/).
+You can read more about views [here](https://docs.djangoproject.com/en/1.11/topics/http/views/) and [here](https://docs.djangoproject.com/en/1.11/ref/request-response/).

 ## Requests